-Also Read: Best Drupal Websites Examples
+Also Read: Best SharePoint Team Sites Examples

-So why is SharePoint intranet so beloved and what do you stand to gain from using it?
+So why is SharePoint intranet so beloved, and what do you stand to gain from using it?

-It can easily be integrated with the Office 365 suite, other Microsoft tools, and existing business systems like CRM, Sales, and ERP platforms.
+SharePoint can easily be integrated with the Office 365 suite, other Microsoft tools, and existing business systems like CRM, Sales, and ERP platforms.

 SharePoint can be customized to fit your company’s workflow.
 It can easily be tweaked as your company grows, restructures, and its priorities change.